woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-2-investment-thesis/en/2025-12-31-cnq-3q2025-2-investment-thesis.md

 quarter: "3Q2025"
 ---

-## [Part 2] CNQ Valuation: The Physics of Operations and Behind the Numbers
+## CNQ Valuation: The Physics of Operations and Behind the Numbers

 ---